TarunCore/TH-Fuse-SAM/PRECOMPUTE_README.md

 The precomputed masks are saved in the following structure:
 ```
 precomputed_masks/
-  ├── ir/
-  │   ├── image1.npy
-  │   ├── image2.npy
-  │   └── ...
   └── vi/
       ├── image1.npy
       ├── image2.npy
       └── ...
 ```

+Note that only visible image masks are precomputed; IR masks are computed during training.

 ### Memory Requirements

-The precomputed masks can take up significant disk space (a few GB for large datasets).
+The precomputed masks can take up disk space, but much less than if you were storing both IR and visible masks.
 Make sure you have enough storage available.

 ### Fallback Mechanism

-If a precomputed mask is not found for a specific image, the system will fallback to generating a placeholder mask (not running SAM on-the-fly).
+If a precomputed mask is not found for a specific visible image, the system will fallback to generating it on-the-fly.
 This ensures training continues even if some masks are missing.

 ### Windows-Specific Notes